GabrielSlima/blog/articles/clean-code-is-important-to-know.md

         steps, <strong>calculate_monthly_expenses</strong> and <strong>create_report_from(Expenses expenses)</strong>.
     </p>
     <p>
-        This process of creating small function will lead to a <strong>layered organization</strong>.
+        This process of creating small function will lead you to a <strong>layered organization</strong>.
-        The first function you see is the highest layer, meaning that you will have more abstractions and less details.
-As
-        you go down the details are added but the complexity is manageable because you have a small amount of information in each layer.
+        The first function you see is the highest layer, meaning that you will have more abstractions and less details and the caller must be above the callee.
+As you go down the details are added but the complexity is manageable because you have a small amount of information in each layer.
     </p>
     <h4>The names</h4>
     <p>
-        Choosing well defined and descriptive names will help you as you reading the layers.
+        Choosing well defined and descriptive names will help you as you read (or any other reader reads) the layers.
         The names should reveal the intent of the function.
+This includes the function calls within other functions.
     </p>
     <p>
         Don't forget to choose good names for your local and global variables.
 They should be simple an easy